floragunncom/search-guard-docs/multitenancy.md

 <img src="images/kibana_mt_nav.png" height="400" style="border: 0px solid"/>
 </p>

-After clicking on it, you will see all available tenants for the currently logged in user.
+After clicking it, you will see all available tenants for the currently logged in user.
 Select the tenant you want to work with:

 <p align="center">
 <img src="images/kibana_select_tenants.png" style="border: 1px solid"/>
 </p>

 All saved objects will be placed in the selected tenant.
-Search Guard remembers the last selected tenant per user, so you do not need to change it every time you log in.
+Search Guard remembers the last selected tenant per user.
+So you do not need to change it every time you log in.

 ## Expert setting: Handling missing index privileges

-In the default settings of Search Guard, if a request affects multiple indices, and the user in question is lacking permissions for one of those indices, the request fails.
+In the default settings, if a request affects multiple indices, and the user in question is lacking permissions for one of those indices, the request fails.

 In some situations, you might want to allow the requests, and only return data from indices the user has access to.
 You can enable this behavior by setting: